 Under this scheme, non-means-tested financial assistance is provided to students studying part-time, in the form of a loan up to the amount of tuition fees.
 Students have to repay the loan at a cost recovery interest rate within a specified period after graduation or upon leaving the University.

-Application forms and further details are available at the SFO website or the Scholarships and Financial Aid Office website.
+Application forms and further details are available at the SFO website.
 Students with financial difficulties are urged to apply for government assistance as soon as it is open for application.

 Students with additional financial needs may apply for loans and bursaries administered by the University.
 In general, these funds are used to supplement, but not substitute for, government financial assistance.
 Details of loans and bursaries are available here.